 Right of reply: If you are mentioned in this article and disagree with it, please let me have your comments.
 Provided your response is not defamatory it will be added to the article.

-The hearing is expected to last for twelve court days with some highly-charged evidence expected to be heard from the witness box.
-Cross-examination is likely to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
+The hearing was listed for twelve court days with some highly-charged evidence likely to be heard from the witness box.
+Cross-examination was set to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
 She has recently represented the police in two other high profile civil court cases, featuring a Bradford doctor, Abdul Rashid (read more here) and a retired police constable, Kerry Perkins (read more here).

 Umer Saeed is represented by Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.